 Open the fuel tank cap lock cover, insert the key into the lock, and then turn it 1/4 turn clockwise.
 The lock will be released and the fuel tank cap can be opened.

 To close the fuel tank cap

-- 1. Push the fuel tank cap into position with the key inserted in the lock. - 2.
-Remove the key, and then close the lock cover.
+Push the fuel tank cap into position with the key inserted in the lock.
+2. Turn the key counterclockwise to the original position, remove it, and then close the lock cover.